blabla1337/skf-flask/skf/markdown/code_examples/asp/23-code_example--HTML_Output--.md

-	The C# razor engine encodes userinput by default whenever this is not disabled in the web.config when outputted on screen, BUT you should get used to putting your variables in encoding functions and make this a habbit simply "assuming" your input will be encoded properly is a jack in the box waiting to pop out and bite you in the ....as you will find out when you read on */
+	The C# razor engine encodes userinput by default whenever this is not disabled in the web.config when outputted on screen, BUT you should get used to putting your variables in encoding functions and make this a habit simply "assuming" your input will be encoded properly is a jack in the box waiting to pop out and bite you in the ....as you will find out when you read on */